roadnarrows-robotics/rnr-sdk/librnr/README.md

 All Rights Reserved

 ## License
-MIT.
-See the [EULA](EULA.md) for more details.
+MIT

 ## See Also
-See documentation for more details.
+See the [EULA](EULA.md) for more licensing details.\n See the documentation for more details.